modert/fin-obsession/pages/charters.md

 ---
 layout: page
 title: "Charters"
-subheadline: "Learn more about our charters!"
+# subheadline: "Learn more about our charters!"
 teaser: "We offer a wide variety of charter options to fit the needs of your group!"
 permalink: "/charters/"
 header:
     image_fullwidth: "317089755_100659369559939_8847703109666359439_n.jpg"
+    caption: Charters
 ---
 * [Snorkeling, Fishing, & Barbeque][5]
 * [Full-day fishing][2]